 Our Board seeks to ensure that it is composed of members whose particular experience, qualifications, attributes, and skills, when taken together, will allow the Board to satisfy its oversight responsibilities effectively.
-As specified in our Corporate Governance Guidelines, in identifying candidates for membership on the Board, the Nominating and Corporate Governance Committee may take into account (1) minimum individual gualifications, including strength of character, mature judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially with the other members of the Board, and (2) all other factors it considers appropriate, which may include age, diversity of background, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, technology background, compliance background, executive compensation background, and the size, composition, and combined expertise of the existing Board.
+As specified in our Corporate Governance Guidelines, in identifying candidates for membership on the Board, the Nominating and Corporate Governance Committee may take into account (1) minimum individual qualifications, including strength of character, mature judgment, familiarity with the Company's business and industry, independence of thought and an ability to work collegially with the other members of the Board, and (2) all other factors it considers appropriate, which may include age, diversity of background, existing commitments to other businesses, potential conflicts of interest with other pursuits, legal considerations such as antitrust issues, corporate governance background, various and relevant career experience, relevant technical skills, relevant business or government acumen, financial and accounting background, technology background, compliance background, executive compensation background, and the size, composition, and combined expertise of the existing Board.
 As the application of these factors involves the exercise of judgment, the Nominating and Corporate Governance Committee does not have a standard set of fixed qualifications that is applicable to all director candidates, although the Nominating and Corporate Governance Committee does at a minimum assess each candidate's strength of character, mature judgment, industry knowledge, or business experience and his or her ability to satisfy independence standards.
 In addition, while the Board considers diversity of viewpoints, backgrounds, and experiences, the Board does not have a formal diversity policy.
 In identifying prospective director candidates, the Nominating and Corporate Governance Committee may seek referrals from other members of the Board, management, stockholders, and other sources, including third party recommendations.
 The Nominating and Corporate Governance Committee also may, but need not, retain a search firm in order to assist it in identifying candidates to serve as directors of the Company.
-In selecting our most recent addition to the Board of Directors, Dr. Price, the Nominating and Corporate Governance Committee reviewed candidates suggested through the Company's internal referral network.
 The Nominating and Corporate Governance Committee utilizes the same criteria for evaluating candidates regardless of the source of the referral.

-Board Diversity Matrix (As of April 26, 2023) Board Size: Total Number of Directors 8 Did Not Female Male Non-Binary Disclose Gender Gender: Directors 1 4 --Number of Directors Who Identify in Any of the Categories Below: African American or Black 1 --Alaskan Native or Native American Asian (other than South Asian) 1 South Asian Hispanic or Latinx --Native Hawaiian or Pacific Islander White 2 4 Two or More Races or Ethnicities LGBTO+
+Board Diversity Matrix (As of April 25, 2024)

+Board Size:

+Total Number of Directors 8

+Female Male Non-Binary Did Not Disclose Gender

+Gender:

+Directors 4 4

+Number of Directors Who Identify in n Any of the Ca tegories Bel ow:

+African American or Black 1

+Alaskan Native or Native American

+Asian (other than South Asian) 1

+South Asian

+Hispanic or Latinx

+Native Hawaiian or Pacific Islander

+White 2 4

+Two or More Races or Ethnicities

+LGBTQ+

+Persons with Disabilities